sksamuel/avro4s/README.md

 [![Build Status](https://travis-ci.org/sksamuel/avro4s.png)](https://travis-ci.org/sksamuel/avro4s)

 Avro4s is a schema generation and serializing/deserializing library for Avro written in Scala.
-The objective is to allow seemless use with Scala without the runtime overhead of reflection.
+The objective is to allow seemless use with Scala without the need to to write boilerplate conversions yourself, and without the runtime overhead of reflection.
 Hence, this is a macro based library and generates code for use with avro at _compile time_.

 ## Serializing